 Our primary method of monitoring ongoing credit quality of our portfolio is to closely review monthly delinquency, default and net charge off activity and the related trends.
 Our internal credit performance data consistently show that new receivables have lower levels of delinquency and losses early in their lives, with delinquencies increasing throughout their lives and losses gradually increasing to a peak between 36 and 42 months, after which they gradually decrease.
-The weighted average seasoning of our total owned portfolio, represented in the tables below, was 21 months, 18 months and 16 months as of December 31, 2017, December 31, 2016, and December 31, 2015, respectively.
+The weighted average seasoning of our total owned portfolio, represented in the tables below, was 23 months, 21 months and 18 months as of December 31, 2018, December 31, 2017, and December 31, 2016, respectively.
 Our financial results are dependent on the performance of the automobile contracts in which we retain an ownership interest.
 Broad economic factors such as recession and significant changes in unemployment levels influence the credit performance of our portfolio, as does the weighted average age of the receivables at any given time.
 In addition, in June 2014 we became subject to a consent decree that required that we implement procedural changes in our servicing practices, which changes may have contributed to somewhat higher delinquencies, extensions and net losses compared to prior periods.
-The tables below document the delinquency, repossession and net credit loss experience of third party servicing portfolios, because we do not bear the credit risk on such portfolios.
+The tables below document the delinquency, repossession and net credit loss experience of all such automobile contracts that we were servicing as of the respective dates shown.
+The tables do not include the experience of third party servicing portfolios, because we do not bear the credit risk on such portfolios.